Cluster size determines internal structure of transcription factories in human cells: RESULTS

-To obtain further quantitative insight into these subtle yet remarkable correlations, we compute the average of those between same- and different-colour TUs as a function of genomic separation (\autoref{fig5}B).
-For the random string, same-colour correlations switch from clearly positive to slightly negative at about $300$ beads (\autoref{fig5}Bi, red curve).
-Differently-coloured correlations yield a broadly-similar switch, although positive and negative values are weaker (\autoref{fig5}Bi, blue curve).
-The $6$-pattern gives qualitatively similar trends, with the magnitude of differently-coloured correlations dampened further (\autoref{fig5}Bii).
-In contrast, the $1$-pattern string yields largely overlapping curves (\autoref{fig5}Biii).
+To obtain further quantitative insight into these subtle yet remarkable correlations, we compute the average of those between same- and different-colour TUs as a function of genomic separation (Fig. \ref{fig5}B).
+For the random string, same-colour correlations switch from clearly positive to slightly negative at about $300$ beads (Fig. \ref{fig5}Bi, red curve).
+Differently-coloured correlations yield a broadly-similar switch, although positive and negative values are weaker (Fig. \ref{fig5}Bi, blue curve).
+The $6$-pattern gives qualitatively similar trends, with the magnitude of differently-coloured correlations dampened further (Fig. \ref{fig5}Bii).
+In contrast, the $1$-pattern string yields largely overlapping curves (Fig. \ref{fig5}Biii).
 These results illustrate how the sequence of TUs on a string can strikingly affect formation of mixed clusters; they also provide an explanation of why activities of human TUs within genomic regions of hundreds of kbp are positively correlated~\cite{Hurst2004}.

-To quantify the extent to which TFs of different colours share clusters, we introduce a demixing coefficient, $\theta_{\rm dem}$ (defined in \autoref{eq:dem_coeff}), which can vary between $0$ and $1$.
+To quantify the extent to which TFs of different colours share clusters, we introduce a demixing coefficient, $\theta_{\rm dem}$ (see Methods for definition), which can vary between $0$ and $1$.
 If $\theta_{\rm dem}=1$, a cluster contains only TFs of one colour (and so is fully demixed); if $\theta_{\rm dem}=0$, it contains both red and green TFs in equal numbers (and so is fully mixed).
-Intuitively, one might expect $\theta_{\rm dem}$ to fall as the number of adjacent TUs of similar colour in a string fall; this is what is seen with the $6$- and $1$-patterns -- strings with the most and least numbers of adjacent TUs of similar colour, respectively (Fig.~S2B; shown schematically by the cluster cartoons in \autoref{fig5}B).
+Intuitively, one might expect $\theta_{\rm dem}$ to fall as the number of adjacent TUs of similar colour in a string fall; this is what is seen with the $6$- and $1$-patterns -- strings with the most and least numbers of adjacent TUs of similar colour, respectively (Figure~S2B; shown schematically by the cluster cartoons in Fig. \ref{fig5}B).